shriramrajat/Motozon/README.md

 Motozon is configured to be deployed on [Vercel](https://vercel.com/).
 The `package.json` includes a `postinstall` script (`prisma generate`) to ensure the Prisma Client is correctly built during the Vercel deployment process.

 *(Note: SQLite is used as the database.
-For long-term production use on Vercel's serverless architecture, it is recommended to migrate to a persistent PostgreSQL database like Supabase or Neon to prevent data resets on cold starts).*
+For long-term production use on Vercel's serverless architecture, it is recommended to migrate to a persistent PostgreSQL database like Supabase or Neon to prevent data resets on cold starts)*